 Sulfonylureas work best when taken at the same time each day.
 Glyburide and glipizide are shorter-acting versions.
-Glyburide (Micronase and Diabeta), and glipizide (Glucotrol) are usually taken twice a day, half before breakfast and half before dinner.
+Glyburide (Micronase and Diabeta) and glipizide (Glucotrol) are usually taken twice a day, half before breakfast and a half before dinner.
 They can be taken before the evening meal if bedtime blood sugars are highest or before breakfast if after breakfast or before dinner are highest.
-Sustained-release versions called Glynase or Glucotrol XL are also available.
-Long-lasting versions can be taken once a day instead of twice a day.
-These medications can be used once a day before the evening meal when a person has high blood sugars at bedtime or before breakfast if care is taken to monitor the daytime blood sugar until the safety of the dose is assured.
+Sustained-release versions called Glynase or Glucotrol XL are also available are available for once a day dosing.
+Monitor daytime blood sugars with a CGM or meter until their safety is assured.

 As well as stimulating insulin production, Amaryl (glimepiride) may cause a mild reduction in insulin resistance and may be less likely to cause low blood sugars than other sulfonylureas.
 It is also safer for people who have advanced kidney disease indicated by an elevated creatinine level.
-Other sulfonylureas are usually not recommended when the creatinine level is elevated.
-Glimepiride also does not block the normal relaxation of blood vessels and does not affect coronary arteries.
-These unwanted side effects may occur infrequently with other sulfonylureas.
+Other sulfonylureas are avoided when the creatinine level is elevated.
+Glimepiride does not block the relaxation of blood vessels and does not affect coronary arteries.
+These unwanted side effects may infrequently occur with other sulfonylureas.

-When starting a sulfonylurea, the risk of a low blood sugar is greatest during the first few days to the first four months of use.
-Be careful during this time and check your blood sugar often when you exercise, increase activity, or skip a meal.
-Drinking alcohol or taking certain medications like decongestants can also increase the risk of a low.
-Medications, such as steroids, beta-blockers, niacin, and Retin-A may decrease the action of a sulfonylurea and cause the blood sugar to rise.
+When starting a sulfonylurea, the risk of low blood sugar is highest during the first few days to the first four months of use.
+Be careful during this time and check your glucose often, especially when you exercise, increase activity, or skip a meal.
+Drinking alcohol or taking certain medications like decongestants can also increase the risk of a low glucose.
+Medications, such as steroids, beta-blockers, niacin, and Retin-A, may decrease a sulfonylurea’s action and cause blood sugar to rise.

 A Recent Study

 A recent study has identified a genetic mutation, called KCNJ11, that prevents insulin-producing cells from releasing insulin.
-Dr. Andrew Hattersley of Peninsula Medical School in Exeter had been studying the genes of patients diagnosed with Type 1 diabetes before the age of six months.
-The reported occurrence rate of this type of diabetes is about 1 in 500,000 but it may be more.
+Dr. Andrew Hattersley of Peninsula Medical School in Exeter studied the genes of patients diagnosed with Type 1 diabetes before the age of six months.
+The reported occurrence rate of this type of diabetes is about 1 in 500,000, but it may be more.